-1. Note that for both of these errors the correction report filtering (F) bit (bit 12) of the MCA error is 0, indicating "normal" filtering.
+1. Note that for both of these errors the correction report filtering (F) bit (bit 12) of the MCA error must be ignored.

 Table 15-19 lists values of relevant bit fields of IA32\MCi\STATUS for architecturally defined SRAR errors.
-Table 15-19, IA32\MCi\STATUS Values for SRAR Errors
+Table 15-19.
+IA32 MCi STATUS Values for SRAR Errors